-Reduce hair breakage: Moisture, moisture, moisture
+Moisture, moisture, moisture

 In order to have healthy locks that are free of hair breakage, conditioner is your number one pal according to Pantene’s Toronto-based consulting stylist, Justin German.
 “If you’re protecting your hair and using a conditioning system on the regular, it’s going to keep your hair more healthy from root to tip as the hair ages,” he says.

-When it comes to breakage, it’s obvious we want a long-term fix (and, yes, regular trims will help), and a conditioning system is key in aiding prevention.
+When it comes to breakage, it’s obvious we want a long-term fix (and, yes, regular trims will help), but a conditioning system is key in aiding prevention.
 In order to lock in that moisture as much as possible, German suggests diving into Pantene’s 3-Minute Miracle family.

-Reduce hair breakage: Don’t leave the house with wet hair
+Don’t leave the house with wet hair

 We’re all guilty of doing it — leaving the house with our hair still damp or soaking wet.
 But winter is the time of the year when your hair is actually at its most vulnerable due to chilly temperatures.
 “If your hair starts to freeze, it’s going to be that much more susceptible to breaking or snapping,” says German.

 The wet hair 2-in-1 solution